biocro/biocro/developer_documentation/contribution_guidelines.md

     install_packages_if_missing(required_packages)
     ```

-    In the first example, the behavior is spread throughout all of the code, and there is not an obvious indication of what is being done.
-Once one understands what is being done, one must still read all of the code to be sure some different behavior is not hidden somewhere.
+    In the first example, the behavior is spread throughout all of the
+    code, and there is not an obvious indication of what is being
+    done.
+Once one understands what is being done, one must still read
+    all of the code to be sure some different behavior is not hidden
+    somewhere.

-    In the second example, it is clear that the same task is performed repeatedly because control flow is in a single place, and the place has a meaningful name: `install_packages_if_missing`.
-For a long list, this is succinct, and easier to understand and maintain.
-If one wanted, one could devise a way to use the meaningful names of the columns of the `required_packages` table within the function.
+    In the second example, it is clear that the same task is performed
+    repeatedly because control flow is in a single place, and the
+    place has a meaningful name: `install_packages_if_missing`.
+For a
+    long list, this is succinct, and easier to understand and
+    maintain.
+If one wanted, one could devise a way to use the
+    meaningful names of the columns of the `required_packages` table
+    within the function.

 * Make an effort to write unit tests.
+(See the vignette [_An
-(See the document "An Introduction to BioCro for Those Who Want to Add Models" for information about writing unit tests—specifically, writing unit tests for new modules.)
+  Introduction to BioCro for Those Who Want to Add Models_][unit tests
+  for modules] for information about writing unit tests—specifically,
+  writing unit tests for new modules.)

 * Do not mix sweeping formatting changes with behavior changes.
+Large
-Large formatting changes should be committed separately, and the commit comment should indicate that only formatting was changed.
+  formatting changes should be a separate commit, containing _only_
+  formatting changes, and the commit comment should indicate that only
+  formatting was changed.
+This way, code that changes program
+  behavior won't be obscured by a mass of changes to the formatting of
+  the code.

-* The [C++ guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) have useful advice about [aspects of coding and design](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#S-naming).
+* The Standard C++ Foundation's [C++ Core Guidelines][] have useful advice
+  about [aspects of coding and design][].

 ### Formatting code

 (Again, except in a few instances, this pertains specifically to C++ code.)

-The most important aspect of formatting is that the code is easy to understand.
+The most important aspect of formatting is that the code is easy to
+understand.
 Below are unenforced preferences.

-* Prefer `underscores_in_identifiers` not `CamelCaseInIdentifiers` and, in R, not `dots.in.identifiers`.
-Prefer lowercase-only identifiers.
-An exception may be made for commonly-recognized names used in a small scope, for example,
+* Prefer `underscores_in_identifiers` not `CamelCaseInIdentifiers`
+  and, in R, not `dots.in.identifiers`.
+Prefer lowercase-only
+  identifiers.
+An exception may be made for commonly-recognized names
+  used in a small scope, for example,

     ```c++
     I = V / R;
     F = m * a;
     E = m * (c * c);
     ```

 * Avoid unnecessary parentheses.
-For example, use "`a * b / c`" instead of <nobr>"`(a * b) / c`"</nobr>  or  <nobr>"`a * (b / c)`"</nobr>.
-But in cases where the order of operations affects the result, parentheses may be used to erase any doubt in the mind of the reader (or the programmer!) as to what that order is.
-Thus, writing `(a / b) * c` instead of (the equivalent) `a / b * c` is acceptable.
-Parentheses may also be used to group portions of a formula that are commonly considered as a subunit, where they provide some semantic value (see the previous bullet point).
+For example, use "`a * b / c`"
+instead of <nobr>"`(a * b) / c`"</nobr> or <nobr>"`a * (b /
+c)`"</nobr>.
+But in cases where the order of operations affects the
+result, parentheses may be used to erase any doubt in the mind of the
+reader (or the programmer!) as to what that order is.
+Thus, writing
+`(a / b) * c` instead of (the equivalent) `a / b * c` is acceptable.
+Parentheses may also be used to group portions of a formula that are
+commonly considered as a sub-unit, where they provide some semantic
-Consider naming parts of a complicated expression in order to break it down into simpler ones.
+value (see the previous bullet point).
+Consider naming parts of a
+complicated expression in order to break it down into simpler ones.
 For example,

     ```c++
     x = (-b + sqrt(b * b - 4 * a * c)) / (2 * a);
     ```